Graduating Student Leaders Earn Top Honors

 SUNY Chancellor’s Award for Student Excellence

-The Chancellor’s Award for Student Excellence acknowledges students who have achieved excellence both inside and outside of the classroom.
-Each year, the College seeks nominations of students who have demonstrated and been recognized for their integration of academic excellence with other aspects of their lives, which may include leadership, community service, arts (creative or performing), athletics, and/or career achievement.
+The Chancellor’s Award for Student Excellence acknowledges students who have achieved excellence.
+We seek nominations of students who have best demonstrated and been recognized for their integration of academic excellence with other aspects of their lives, which may include: leadership, community service, arts (creative or performing), athletics, and/or career achievement.
 It is the highest honor bestowed upon a student by the college.